 If a company is growing faster than the industry, then the company may be on the right strategic path, but then the question is, “Is the company growing in a financially superior way than the competition?”

 Answering this question brings us to benchmarking the profitability of a company to the competitors in the industry.
 With the right data, this benchmarking is fairly straightforward.

 Yet, once again, there is a slight nuance that needs to be addressed, which is to ensure you benchmark profitability to those companies in an industry that are profitable.
 If you look at the below example of an industry, the total industry profit would be slightly negative.
-If you were to benchmark a company that had 5% net income to revenue to the industry, then the conclusion would be the company has a superior financial model.
-But, then if you benchmarked the same company to the 9.4% net profit margin of those companies in the industry that were profitable, the conclusion would be the company is underperforming profitable peers.
+If you look at the below example of an industry, the total industry net income would average 4.7% (64%*12.2% + 36%*-8.4%).
+If you were to benchmark a company that had 5% net income to revenue to the industry, then the conclusion would be the company is in line with the industry.
+But, then if you benchmarked the same company to the 12.2% net profit margin of those companies in the industry that were profitable, the conclusion would be the company is underperforming profitable peers.